Privacy Statement

 Ethical Compliance

-Authors must ensure compliance with ethical standards for studies involving hazardous materials, human participants, or animals.
-Statements of informed consent and institutional approvals must be included in manuscripts.
+Authors must ensure full compliance with ethical requirements for studies involving hazardous materials, human participants, or animals.
+Manuscripts must include clear statements of informed consent, institutional approval, and adherence to national and international ethical standards.

 Responsiveness to Peer Review

-Authors are expected to address reviewer feedback promptly and revise their work accordingly before resubmission.
+Authors are expected to respond constructively to reviewers’ comments and revise their manuscripts accordingly before resubmission.

 Publisher Responsibilities

-In cases of scientific misconduct, including plagiarism, the publisher will work with editors to investigate and address the issue.
-Measures may include errata, retractions, or other necessary actions to maintain ethical standards.
+In instances of scientific misconduct, such as plagiarism or data fabrication, the publisher will work with editors to investigate and address the issue.
+Actions may include publishing corrections, issuing retractions, or taking other necessary measures to uphold ethical integrity.

 Data Privacy

-Personal information provided to the journal, such as names and email addresses, is used solely for journal purposes and is not shared with third parties.
+Personal information collected by the journal, including names, emails, and affiliations, is used exclusively for academic and administrative purposes and will not be disclosed to third parties.